Ex-U. of Michigan athlete's protest encampment is removed

 Associated Press

-“It was removed completely and not by us.
-Getting more information to know all the details,” Vaughn said in a text to The Associated Press.
+“I don’t put anything past Michigan.
+Nothing surprises me.
+This is just an inconvenience.
+It doesn’t derail us,” Vaughn told The Associated Press.
+“I’m not angry.
+You expect a snake to bite you, you expect a liar to lie to you.”

-University spokesman Rick Fitzgerald confirmed to The AP in an email Tuesday morning that the university removed the camper and other items.
+University spokesman Rick Fitzgerald confirmed to the AP in an email that the university removed the items.
+In January, the school announced a $490 million settlement with Anderson’s accusers.

 Find AP’s full coverage of the University of Michigan sexual assault case at: https://apnews.com/hub/robert-anderson